mkristian/ruby-maven/README.md

 will create the gem in _target_ directory.

-to run the specs it is sufficient to run
+to run the specs first you need to get all the files for the gem in place (download them via maven) by executing

     mvn process-resources

-to get all the files for the gem in place (downloaded via maven). now
+now

     rake